1946 World Series: Game 7

 The Red Sox struck first in Game 7 on Dom DiMaggio's sacrifice fly after two leadoff singles off Murry Dickson.
 The Cardinals tied the game in the second when Whitey Kurowski hit a leadoff double, moved to third on a groundout and scored on Harry Walker's sacrifice fly off Dave Ferriss.
 In the fifth, Walker hit a leadoff single and scored on a double by Dickson, who scored on Red Schoendienst's single.
 The Cardinals led 3–1 in the eighth inning when Dom DiMaggio tied the game with a two-run double but had to be removed from the game after severely pulling a hamstring and Leon Culberson took his position in the center field.

 In the bottom of the frame, Enos Slaughter scored from first base on a play called the Mad Dash.
-From the dugout, Dom DiMaggio tried vainly to get the reserve Culberson to shade Walker properly.
+From the dugout, Dom DiMaggio tried in vain to get the reserve Culberson to shade Walker properly.
 As the runner started, Walker lined the ball to left-center field.
 Culberson was out of position and slow to field the ball.
 As he threw a relay to shortstop Johnny Pesky, Slaughter rounded third base, ignored third base coach Mike González's stop sign, and continued for home plate.